 MyTIME is appealing for local tradesmen and volunteers to spare a few hours to help renovate bathrooms and repair the badly rutted approach road to the centre.

 MyTIME executive director Joanne Barker said: “Our centre is in a stunning location on the Jurassic Coast but some of the facilities need a bit of TLC.

 “Please spare a few hours to help these youngsters - there will be plenty of tea and bacon sandwiches for the volunteers!”

 Dorset’s 1,500 young carers are among 700,000 young people nationally facing similar circumstances.

 Young Carers Awareness Day - the third annual event of its kind - is being promoted by Carers Trust, which was set up by the Princess Royal in 1991.

 Carers Trust works to improve support, services and recognition for those caring, unpaid, for relatives or friends who are ill, frail, disabled or have mental health or addiction problems.

-For more information about MyTIME or to volunteer, please contact executive director Joanne Barker, 01202 710701.
+For more information about MyTIME or to volunteer, please contact Community Partnerships director, Joanne Barker on 01202 710701.